johncurcio/ssn-charging-project/README.md

 ## Eaton Branch

 There's an EATON EV Charging Station at IIT using a laptop connected to its controller running a Windows executable (DAM3000) to fetch data from the charging station and send it to the network.
 This project aims to replace the laptop for an IoT router and run this executable under a Linux environment inside the router.
-Because of incompatibilities between the x86 architecture of the executable and the ARM architecture of the Linux board inside the IoT router, we categorized this branch as unfeasible.
+Because of incompatibilities between the x86 architecture of the executable and the ARM architecture of the Linux board inside the IoT router, we categorized this branch as unfeasible. *Edit:* We've been successful in executing the .exe in a raspberry pi with qemu and wine, but we're not sure that's a solution since the IoT router doesn't use raspberry pi.

 ## Eluminocity Branch